rogerokello/go-recipies/readme.md

   - They are actually types in go and can return multiple values
   - They can be used like any other types and can be passed around just like they are in other languages like javascript
   - They are literals and can remember the context of where they are defined (closures)
+  - They do not specify void incase they do not return a value